neethish-ram/ML/README.md

 ### Algorithm:

-• Step 1: Import required libraries.
+• Import required libraries.
-• Step 2 : Prepare the dataset
+• Prepare the dataset
-• Step 3: split it into training and testing data.
+• Split it into training and testing data.
-• Step 4: Train the logistic regression model
+• Train the logistic regression model
-• Step 5: Make predictions.
+• Make predictions.
-• Step 6: Evaluate model performance.
+• Evaluate model performance.

 ### Output: